SciML/SciMLBook/README.md

+# Parallel Computing and Scientific Machine Learning (SciML): Methods and Applications

+**This book is a compilation of lecture notes from the MIT Course 18.337J/6.338J: Parallel Computing and Scientific Machine Learning**
+This repository is meant to be a live document, updating to continuously add the latest details on methods from the field of scientific machine learning and the latest techniques for high-performance computing.

-# 18.337J/6.338J: Parallel Computing and Scientific Machine Learning
+# Introduction to Parallel Computing and Scientific Machine Learning

 There are two main branches of technical computing: machine learning and scientific computing.
 Machine learning has received a lot of hype over the